Nomination of patients (EPS)

 As with repeat collection services, this would be for a pharmacy contractor to determine as part of local standard operating procedures, for example, if the patient is not known to pharmacy staff, the patient may be asked to confirm their address and date of birth or if there is doubt over the patient’s identify, the patient may be asked to show some form of ID.

-Q. What is the timescale from a pharmacy deploying EPS Release 2 to NHS Choices being updated?
+Q. What is the timescale from a pharmacy deploying EPS Release 2 to NHS website being updated?

 Q. Where a patient has requested a change to their nomination settings but I don’t have their NHS number, I have been undertaking simple traces on the Personal Demographics Service to locate this information.
 Occasionally, even where I have entered the correct demographic information in the search box, my system is not returning an NHS number.
 What should I do?